kgn/resume/readme.md

 [Play by Play](http://playbyplayapp.com) is the first Mac client for the popular design community [Dribbble](http://dribbble.com).

-Play by Play received a *9/10* from [mac.appstorm.net](http://mac.appstorm.net/reviews/graphics/dribbble-on-your-desktop-with-play-by-play/) and was featured by Apple in *New and Noteworthy* for two weeks in February 2012.
+Play by Play received a *9/10* from [mac.appstorm.net](http://mac.appstorm.net/reviews/graphics/dribbble-on-your-desktop-with-play-by-play/) and was featured by Apple on the Mac App Store in *New and Noteworthy* in February 2012.

 ### Spectttator

-[Spectttator](https://github.com/kgn/Spectttator) is an open source framework for asynchronously communicating with the Dribbble api.
-Spectttator was developed for Play by Play.
+[Spectttator](https://github.com/kgn/Spectttator) is an open source framework for iOS and the Mac that makes it easy to asynchronously interact with the dribbble api.
+Spectttator is the core of Play by Play for the Mac and will be for the iOS version as well.

 ### INAppStoreWindow